 Patrick also helps federal agencies establish formal NEPA programs.
 He works with his clients to determine when and how agency projects will be evaluated, supports efforts to secure approval by the Council on Environmental Quality, and provides leadership and training assistance throughout program implementation.

 Patrick holds a B.A. in environmental science from the University of Virginia and a professional certificate in geographic information systems from George Mason University.
-An avid baseball fan, Patrick has attended a game at every Major League Baseball stadium and—for reasons that can’t be explained—still roots for the Chicago Cubs.
+An avid baseball fan, Patrick has attended a game at every Major League Baseball stadium and is thinking about doing it all over again.